Louis-MG/META-DIFF/README.md

 microbeannotator_db_path: "/path/to/MicrobeAnnotator_DB/"
 ```

-Get your taxonomic database ready by looking at [mmseqs documentation](https://github.com/soedinglab/MMseqs2/wiki) (look at the module `createdb`).
+Get your taxonomic database ready by looking at [MMseqs2 documentation](https://github.com/soedinglab/MMseqs2/wiki) (look at the module `createdb`).
 Again, just a few lines and fasta files.
-Copy the path to your mmseqs-formated taxonomic database in the the `snakemake/config.yaml` file:
+Copy the path to your MMseqs2-formated taxonomic database in the the `snakemake/config.yaml` file:
 ```
 taxonomic_db_path: "/path/to/mmseqs_DB/DB"
 ```